 Draw 1 card – Relationship 2 – Define the relationship between these two people

-Following these eight easy steps and you can quickly give depth and substance to what might otherwise be nameless and meaningless NPCs.
+Following these eight easy steps, you can quickly give depth and substance to what might otherwise be nameless and meaningless NPCs.
 It also lets you connect together a large or small group of notable NPCs for your players to encounter.
 How you use these NPCs is solely at your discretion.
-These NPCs can serve as a framework that you might want to further flesh out at some other point in time.
-The last thing to do, if and when the need arises, is to name your newly minted NPCs.
-The following example is taken from the Victorian social club that Andrea, Will and I created over the New Year’s weekend.
+These NPCs can serve as a framework that you might want to further flesh out at some other time.
+If and when the need arises, the last thing to do is to name your newly minted NPCs.
+The following example is taken from the Victorian social club that Andrea, Will, and I created over New Year’s weekend.